BrentPease1/second-life/content/biodiversity/biodiversity.md

 ---
 <p style="text-align: center;"> {{< figure library="true" src="campus_lake.jpg" >}} </p>

 With Campus Lake, Thompson woods, and [Touch of Nature](https://ton.siu.edu/), Southern Illinois University has a beautiful campus!
 The PEASE Lab has several ongoing campus and community efforts to document biodiversity across our campus.
+The PEASE Lab is the first US-based University to join the [Campus Biodiveristy Network](https://www.campusbiodiversitynetwork.org/en) - an organization to collectively document and monitor across global university campuses.
+We additionally host the annual Saluki BioBlitz, which is a 24-hour challenge to document as many species as possible on campus.
+See details below!